Greensboro Jewish Federation

 Goal 1: Engage greater numbers of Jewish community in general community non-profit and civic organizations and boards

 - Developing new relationships has been an area of focus for all staff.
-Volunteer has focused on YWCA, Streetwatch among others; Congregational Nurse now involved with TRALA, senior provider organization; New initiative through Chai Notes with Creative Aging-NC and bringing new volunteers in as advisory committee for music and memory; also opened up relationships with AARP (new sponsor for senior lunches), American Cancer Society, and Community Foundation of GSO.
+Volunteer program has focused on YWCA, Streetwatch, Interactive Resource Center (including staff service program); Congregational Nurse now involved with TRALA, senior provider organization; New initiative through Chai Notes with Creative Aging-NC and bringing new volunteers in as advisory committee for music and memory; also opened up relationships with AARP (new sponsor for senior lunches), American Cancer Society, and Community Foundation of GSO.